 Coach Michelle has experienced athletic success in competitive running, swimming, triathlons, and aerobics.
 Her coaching experience began with high school track and adult learn-to-run programs, however, her passion is helping kids find their passion for sport through intelligent training.
 Innovatively, she unites concepts and resources to develop training methods for the long-term healthy development of the entire child.

-Certification -USATF-Level 2, Sprints/Relay/Hurdles, International Youth Conditioning Association-Strength, USATF Podium Series, Muscle Activation Technique-Level 1, Douglas Heel-Be Activated, Speed Training.
+Certification -USATF-Level 2, Sprints/Relay/Hurdles, International Youth Conditioning Association-Strength, USATF Podium Series, Muscle Activation Technique-Level 1, Track Football Consortium, Reflexive Performance Reset, Speed Training.
 American Swim Coach Association.

 Coach Kirsten started running with the Flyers in 6th grade!
 Her favorite memory of the Flyers was making life long friends with everyone and being able to compete against them or with them in high school.
 Her favorite parts of practice were the hash runs and ultimate frisbee at the end of practice.
 As a youth competitor, she competed at XC Nationals 2x and AAU Track Nationals 3x!

 She is now a freshman at the University of Oregon and runs with the XC and Track club team, qualifying for NIRCA Nationals in Kentucky.
 During Kirsten's senior year at LT her cross-country team placed 3rd at IHSA 3A State and she ran her 5k pr of 18:08.
 She is currently focusing on running half marathons and working her way up to a full marathon.

 Why Kirsten is returning for her 3rd season as a coach?
 "I love coaching the Flyers because it is so fun to see kids find joy in the sport that I have been doing for years now.
 I also love watching them improve throughout the camp and even see where the running career takes them in high school."